Apopka High School: Desegregation

 In 1969, the first Black faculty and some students from all-Black Phyllis Wheatley High School (previously known as Apopka Colored School) were admitted to the school.
 Nine of the school's 63 faculty members that year were Black, as were 336 of the school's 1,269 students.

 A large percentage of residents of both races opposed the plan.
 95% of Black residents wanted Wheatley to stay open, but most white residents did not want integration at all.
 As a result, over 3,000 students boycotted the schools.
 Despite these issues, the consolidation was described as one of the smoothest in Orange County.

 Athletics

 Apopka competes in the Florida High School Athletic Association and has about 26 total sports teams.

 The football team won the class 6A State Championship in 2001.
-Since then the Apopka Blue Darters, led by Head Coach Rick Darlington, have collected two 8A state titles ('12 & '14) along with a 2013 state runner-up.
+The Apopka Blue Darters, led by Head Coach Rick Darlington, have collected two 8A state titles ('12 & '14) along with a 2013 state runner-up.
 The Apopka High School football team competes in District 4, Region 1 of FHSAA Class 8A.
 They hold an overall record of 106-29 since 2005.
+Darlington left Apopka after the 2018 season, and currently coaches football at DeLand High School.

 Apopka High School boys varsity bowling team had three consecutive undefeated seasons in 2013, 2014, and 2015.
 The boys' varsity team won the 2013 and 2014 Men's bowling state championships undefeated both years with the same five starters on the team for both years.

 The boys basketball team won the 1962 Class A state championship.